-- Price range: Upscale/Premium with many inclusions
+- Price range: Upscale/Premium with many inclusions.

 - What’s included: All accommodations (generally upscale), tips, most meals, luggage handling, airport transfers as specified in the itinerary, entertainment, local excursions and visits, any taxes or surcharges.
-Note that there are no “optional excursions” at extra cost

 - What’s not included: Tips for Tour Director (and bus driver, where applicable), some meals (usually lunch).

-- Destinations: More than 70 countries on seven continents (with land journeys on six); river cruises in Europe
+- Destinations: More than 70 countries on seven continents (with land journeys on six); river cruises in Europe.

-2. Overseas Adventure Travel (OAT)
+3. Overseas Adventure Travel (OAT)

 Overseas Adventure Travel (OAT), part of the Grand Circle Corporation since 1978, focuses on active travelers over 50 who are looking for hands-on experiences in destinations around the world.
-The company prides itself in taking travelers off the beaten track with immersive “Day in the Life” experiences such as shopping at local markets, visiting children at school, and taking part in home-hosted meals.
+The seniors-only company prides itself in taking travelers off the beaten track with immersive “Day in the Life” experiences such as shopping at local markets, visiting children at school, and taking part in home-hosted meals.
 OAT opts for accommodations that offer authentic local experiences—think smaller family-run hotels, paradores, and hotels close to city centers.

-- Price range: Moderate
+- Price range: Moderate.

-- What’s not included: Some optional tours, meals, and tips
+- What’s not included: Some optional tours, meals, and tips.

-- Primary audience: “Curious lifelong learners” age 50+
+- Primary audience: “Curious lifelong learners” age 50+.

 - Destinations: 76 countries on six continents; no tours in North America

-- How to Book: Directly through OAT or through a travel agent such as AAA.
+- How to book: Directly through OAT

-3. Road Scholar
+4. Road Scholar

-Road Scholar emphasizes lifelong learning and educational travel for seniors.
-Founded in 1975 as the nonprofit Elderhostel, the organization changed its name in 2010 and now provides study tours throughout the U.S., Canada, and in more than a hundred other countries.
-All tours include guidance and lectures by Road Scholar faculty who are experts on topics relevant to the destination.
-Lodgings are “always comfortable, sometimes even iconic.”
+Road Scholar is a senior travel tour company that emphasizes lifelong learning and educational travel for older travelers.
+Founded in 1975 as the nonprofit Elderhostel, the organization changed its name in 2010 and now provides study tours throughout the U.S., Canada, and in more than 100 other countries.
+All of its senior-focused tours include guidance and lectures by Road Scholar faculty who are experts on topics relevant to the destination.
+Lodgings are always comfortable and “sometimes even iconic.”

 Road Scholar programs include theme-based travel (such as arts, philosophy and religion, and nature studies), outdoor adventures, service learning trips, adventures afloat, intergenerational tours, and independent city discoveries.
-The “Choose Your Pace” feature allows travelers to choose among multiple options of tour length, challenge, and pace.
+The “Choose Your Pace” feature allows you to choose among multiple options of tour length, challenge, and pace.
 Extended-stay programs range from eight days in Florence to 45 days in southern Spain.

 Activity levels for tours range from “easy-going” to “outdoor: challenging,” with the physical demands of each tour described in its itinerary.
 An “easy” tour might cover a week of Chautauqua lectures in New York, while a “challenging” tour might include hiking and kayaking in Alaska.

-- Primary audience: Lifelong learners over the age of 50
+- Primary audience: Lifelong learners over the age of 50.

-4. Smithsonian Journeys
+5. Smithsonian Journeys

 ADVENTURES FOR WOMEN: 9 Travel Companies That Specialize in Women’s-Only Tours

-- Average group size: 12-24 for most land journeys; cruises from 36 (river boat) to 264 (small ship cruise)
+- Average group size: 12 to 24 people for most land journeys; cruises from 36 people (river boat) to 264 (small ship cruise).